IVISO/camcalib/README.md

 This [guide](https://www.camcalib.io/post/create-your-own-calibration-board) will help you construct your very own calibration pattern.

 14 days of free camcalib Pro with our demo: on windows, simply install the latest release and lanuch camcalib.
 You will be given the option to start a trial.
 On linux simply open the AppImage and choose the option to create a demo key.
-Note: saving calibration results with the demo version intentionally has limited precision.
-The full potential of the camcalib results can be unlocked with the Personal or Pro versions that you can get [here](https://www.camcalib.io/plans-pricing).

 Find our latest [articles](https://www.camcalib.io/blog) and news at [camcalib.io](camcalib.io).